top of page

 About the Instructor

-Tony holds a BA in Philosophy and Film Studies from Amherst College, where he graduated cum laude and won the Film Studies Award, and an MFA in Creative Nonfiction Writing from the University of Iowa, where he designed and taught courses in literature and creative writing and won the Carl Klaus Teaching Award for "outstanding talent as a teacher of creative writing."
-He has served as an editorial assistant for the Iowa Review and an assistant editor for the London Review of Books.
+Tony holds a BA in Philosophy and Film Studies from Amherst College, where he graduated with honors and won the Film Studies Award, and an MFA in Nonfiction Writing from the University of Iowa, where he designed and taught courses in literature and creative writing and won the Carl Klaus Teaching Award.
+He has served as an editorial assistant for The Iowa Review and an assistant editor for the London Review of Books.

 Frequently Asked Questions: